tarantool/doc/doc/book/box/triggers.rst

 * Triggers are defined only by the 'admin' user.

-* Triggers are stored in the server's memory, not in the database.
+* Triggers are stored in the Tarantool instance's memory, not in the database.
-  Therefore triggers disappear when the server is shut down.
+  Therefore triggers disappear when the instance is shut down.
   To make them permanent, put function definitions and trigger settings into Tarantool's :ref:`initialization script <index-init_label>`.